Information for parents considering applying for a place Warden House

-In a tie breaker situation the proximity of an applicant’s home to the school will be the decider.
+In a tie-breaker situation, the proximity of an applicant’s home to the school will be the decider.
 If in the event that more than one applicant lives the same distance from home to the academy (as measured by the local authority), then a random selection will be applied and independently supervised.
 Applications for entrance into any school within Veritas Multi Academy Trust should be made through Kent Primary Admissions Scheme.
-You will be required to complete the Reception Common Application Form (RCAF) either online through the KCC website or by completing a paper form available from October 2020 at Kent primary schools or the Local Authority Admissions Office.
-The application process will open in early November 2020.
+You will be required to complete the Reception Common Application Form (RCAF) either online through the KCC website or by completing a paper form available from October 2021 at Kent primary schools or the Local Authority Admissions Office.
+The application process will open in early November 2021.
 Late applications will be placed on a waiting list and places allocated based on the above criteria.

 After a place has been offered, the school reserves the right to withdraw the place in the following circumstances:

 1. When a parent has failed to respond to an offer within a reasonable time.

 2. When a parent has failed to notify the school of important changes to the application information.